 What Can I Eat on the Keto Diet?

 The keto diet is high in fat, moderate protein, and low in carbs.
 When you follow this type of eating, your body depletes its glycogen stores and begins burning fat for energy.
 This is why the ketogenic diet is high in healthy fats like coconut oil, olive oil, grass-fed butter, and various fatty meats.
 A Keto Diet Foods Shopping List printable is helpful to keep on hand for grocery trips.

-You may experience undesirable side effects at the beginning like the keto flu, which is typically short-lived and can be minimized with electrolytes.
+You may experience undesirable side effects at the beginning, like the keto flu, which is typically short-lived and can be minimized with electrolytes.
 The positive health benefits of being in ketosis are losing weight, higher energy levels, and consuming less processed foods and added sugar.

-Don’t Miss Any New Keto Friendly Recipes
+Don’t Miss Any New Keto-Friendly Recipes